raygun101/MarkupKit/README.md

         }
     }?>

-External templates are generally used when a set of properties may be shared by multiple markup documents, and inline templates are used when the properties are only applicable to the current document.
+Inline templates are generally used when a set of properties are only applicable to the current document, and external templates are used when the properties may be shared by multiple documents.
 External templates are cached so that their contents do not need to be reloaded each time they are referenced.

 Multiple `properties` PIs may be specified in a single document.
 Their contents are merged into a single collection of templates available to the document.
 If the same template is defined by multiple template specifications, the contents of the templates are merged into a single dictionary.
 The most recently defined values take precedence.